amenning/Ruby_atoi/README.md

 ## The Author

-This custom Atoi class was created by Carl Andrew Menning
+This custom atoi String method was created by Carl Andrew Menning